Returning Student

 Placement & Previous Credits

-The phrase "placement for classes" means that you and the college are figuring out the right math and English classes for you at Seattle Central College.
+The phrase "placement for classes" means that you and the college are figuring out the math and English classes that are just right for you.

 Placement options include